mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

 ### 2.3.
 The Balance Sheet

 The two-sided table is **the balance sheet**.
-It is the most important financial statement because it shows a complete image of the stat eof the company.
+It is the most important financial statement because it shows a complete image of the state of the company.
 It is also called the **statement of the finance position**.
 We can see that the accounts of the balance sheet can be classified in very clear types of accounts:

-- Source of money (right): **Assets**
+- Source of money (right): **Liabilities and Owner's Equity**
-  - **Current liabilities**: liabilities are sources of capital **that we need to return** before the **maturity date**, in the case of current liabilities we need to return them within a year
+  - **Current liabilities (CL)**: liabilities are sources of capital **that we need to return** before the **maturity date**, in the case of current liabilities we often need to return them within a year
-  - **Noncurrent liabilities**: liabilities that we need to return, but later than within a year
+  - **Non-current liabilities (NCL)**: liabilities that we need to return, but later than within a year
-  - **Owner's equity**: sources that we don't need to return
+  - **Owner's equity (OE)**: sources that we don't need to return
-- Use of money (left): **Liabilities and Owner's Equity**
+- Use of money (left): **Assets**
-  - **Current assets**: they are cash or they are going to become cash in the near term (months)
+  - **Current assets (CA)**: they are cash or they are going to become cash in the near term (months)
-  - **Non-current assets**: assets that are not going to become money (in the short run).
+  - **Non-current assets (NCA)**: assets that are not going to become money (in the short run).
 These are the long-term resources.

+**Accounting identity**: `A = L + OE`
+**Net Assets**: `NA = A - L = CA + NCA - CL - NCL =  OE`

+Note on the current liabilities/assets: *current* refers often to the next 12 months, but it can be longer if the business' operating cycle is longer (e.g., a winery, which needs 2 years to produce wine).
+Additionally, we might have liabilities/assets that are due in the short-term (months/weeks) not in 12 months.

+Valuation can be:
+- Historical cost: the value at purchase time
+- Current value: aka fair or market value, the present cost if sold

+Usually, historical costs are registered in the balance sheet, but recently the use of current value has extended; it has pros and cons.

 ![Double entry accounting](./pics/bookstore_accounts_summary_2.png)

 The order of the accounts is relevant:

-- Anglosaxon style (USA, UK, etc.):
+- Anglosaxon style (USA):
   - Assets: most liquidity on top, less at the bottom
   - Liabilities and owner's equity: closer maturity on top, less or non maturity (no need to return) at the bottom
-- Continental European style: opposite order
+- Continental European style: opposite order as USA
+- UK & Ireland: one column

 ![The Balance Sheet Format](./pics/balance_sheet_order.png)